vib-singlecell-nf/vsn-pipelines/docs/development.rst

         }

 #.
-Create a Nextflow module that will call the Nextflow process defined in 8. and perform some other tasks (dimensionality reduction, cluster identification, marker genes identification and report generation)
+Create a Nextflow "subworkflow" that will call the Nextflow process defined in the previous step and perform some other tasks (dimensionality reduction, cluster identification, marker genes identification and report generation)

     This step is not required.
-However it this step is skipped, the code would still need to added into the main ``harmony`` workflow (`workflows/harmony.nf`, see step 10)
+However it this step is skipped, the code would still need to added into the main ``harmony`` workflow (`workflows/harmony.nf`, see the next step)

     .. code:: groovy